cybprojects65/MovingStoryBuilder/README.md

 ## Prerequisites

-This project was developed with Java [JDK-1.8](https://www.oracle.com/it/java/technologies/javase/javase8u211-later-archive-downloads.html).
+This project was developed with Java [JDK-1.8](https://www.oracle.com/it/java/technologies/javase/javase8u211-later-archive-downloads.html) and the [Eclipse IDE](https://www.eclipse.org/downloads/download.php?file=/oomph/epp/2024-06/R/eclipse-inst-jre-win64.exe) on a Linux-Ubuntu 18.4 machine.

 Accessory libraries are available in the lib folder and in the Maven POM.